 ‘Kerstin and I lead a terrific team of 34 people from eleven different countries, working together to see a nation transformed.
 Our role involves meeting our team members around the country, as well as connecting with national church leaders.
 I enjoy encouraging people.
 Sometimes it is just saying, “Great job”.
 Other times, it’s being with people who feel they have no option – and gently introducing an alternative.
 To speak hope into a situation is a real honour.

-The 55 million Central Thai people are one of the world's largest accessible, unreached people groups and that is after nearly 200 years
+The 55 million Central Thai people are one of the world's largest accessible, unreached people groups and that is after nearly 200 years of mission.

 ‘There are times when the overwhelming need, every direction I look, can get to me.
 The 55 million Central Thai people are one of the world's largest accessible, unreached people groups and that is after nearly 200 years of mission.
 We have launched new church planting initiatives, but the number of long-term missionaries is in decline.
 Local workers often decide the pioneer ministry is too tough, and move on as well.